SohilaWahed/Yummy-Meals/README.md

 # Yummy-Meals
 Welcome to the Meals Display Website!
-This project allows users to explore various meals, including their recipes, preparation methods, and other details.It features a search functionality that allows users to find meals by their first letter.
+This project allows users to explore various meals, including their recipes, preparation methods, and other details.It features a search functionality that allows users to find meals by their first letter, and display meals organized by categories, areas, and ingredients.

 ## Features